MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 ## Maintenance

 The connectors and the service take care of all the high availability tasks.
 They can be added or removed dynamically.
-Each time a new request arrives it is routed to one of the connectors that is currently available.
+Each time a new request arrives it's routed to one of the connectors that is currently available.
 If a connector is temporarily not available, it doesn't respond to this traffic.

 The connectors are stateless and have no configuration data on the machine.
 The only data they store is the settings for connecting the service and its authentication certificate.
 When they connect to the service, they pull all the required configuration data and refresh it every couple of minutes.

-Connectors also poll the server to find out whether there is a newer version of the connector.
+Connectors also poll the server to find out whether there's a newer version of the connector.
 If one is found, the connectors update themselves.

-You can monitor your connectors from the machine they are running on, using either the event log and performance counters.
-For more information, see [Monitor and review logs for on-premises Microsoft Entra](~/identity/authentication/howto-password-ban-bad-on-premises-monitor.md)
+You can monitor your connectors from the machine they're running on, using either the event log and performance counters.
+For more information, see [Monitor and review logs for on-premises Microsoft Entra](~/identity/authentication/howto-password-ban-bad-on-premises-monitor.md).

 You can also view their status from the application proxy page of the Microsoft Entra admin center: